Renaissance and Reformation and the providence of GodWritten by Subby Szterszky

 Real history, of course, is far more nuanced, far more interesting, and far more honouring to the God who is sovereign over it.

 Historical events don’t occur in a vacuum

-In the minds of some Christians, nothing of much historical significance happened between the end of New Testament times and the start of the Protestant Reformation.
-Then at the right moment, God opened Martin Luther’s eyes and the rest is sacred history, essentially divorced from any other real-world events that had happened in the intervening centuries.
+In the mind of many believers, especially evangelicals, nothing of much historical import happened between the end of the New Testament and the start of the Reformation.
+Then at the right moment, God opened Martin Luther’s eyes and the rest is sacred history, divorced from any real-world events that happened in the intervening centuries.

 But that’s not how history typically unfolds.
-To be sure, God can (and does) intervene in the affairs of humanity in miraculous ways, as He sees fit.
-But most of the time, He governs history via ordinary means, guiding an infinitely complex web of lives and events, causes and effects, to accomplish His purposes.
-That has always been the pattern, both in Biblical history and outside of it.
+To be sure, God can (and does) intervene in the affairs of humanity in miraculous ways, as he sees fit.
+But most of the time, he governs history via ordinary means, guiding an infinitely complex web of lives and events, causes and effects, to accomplish his purposes.
+That has always been the pattern, both in biblical times and outside of them.

-The Reformation didn’t happen overnight, solely as the result of Martin Luther opening his Bible.
-In fact, Luther and the other reformers stressed that they weren’t starting anything new, but were in continuity with the early church in proclaiming the Gospel.
-In the same way, the Renaissance didn’t occur simply because a few artists and thinkers in Northern Italy got fed up with church dogma and headed down the path of human autonomy.
+The Reformation didn’t happen overnight, solely as the result of Luther opening his Bible.
+In fact, Luther and the other reformers stressed that they weren’t starting anything new, but were in continuity with the Early Church in proclaiming the Gospel.
+In the same way, the Renaissance didn’t occur simply because a few artists and thinkers in Northern Italy got fed up with church dogma and set out down the path of human autonomy.

 Factors that led to both Renaissance and Reformation